Skip to content

 For example, if you need to hire a software engineer in Germany and sponsor their visa, Deel manages both the employment contract and the work permit application through the same platform.

-What it means for clients: You can hire in most major markets and handle visa sponsorship without setting up local entities or managing multiple immigration vendors.
+What this means for you: You can hire in most major markets and handle visa sponsorship without setting up local entities or managing multiple immigration vendors.

 • Argentina